4. Arguments for the proposition, 3:1-4:7

 de "but [God is one]" - Probably indicating the next step in the argument so serving to introduce the question of v21: "God is one.
 Does this mean therefore ......?"
 "Given the unity of God, can we therefore assume that there is some alignment / coexistence between law and promise?"

-kata + gen. "opposed to" - down upon, drawn from / against.
+kata + gen. "opposed to" - [is the law] down upon, drawn from / against.
 The meaning of this preposition is unclear here, particularly as Paul has not favored us with a verb.
 Usually understood in this verse with its hostile sense: in opposition to, in conflict with - "is the law contrary to the promises?", Cassirer.
-Yet, in answering the question Paul explains that the promised blessing of life is not facilitated by works of the law, but rather by reliance on the work of Christ.
+Yet, in answering the question, Paul explains that the promised blessing of life is not facilitated by works of the law, but rather by reliance on the work of Christ.
 So, the question is not asking whether the law is oppose to the promise, rather whether the law supplements the promise, plays a part in facilitating life, to which question Paul answers "absolutely not".
 Figuratively the preposition with the genitive can refer to "the ground of / basis of / standard of", even express the idea of "in accord with" (+ acc.).
-Although less than satisfactory the sense "in accord with / stand alongside with / supplementary to" is offered.
+Although less than satisfactory, the sense "in accord with / stand alongside with / supplementary to" seems best.

 twn epaggeliwn (a) "the promises" - As noted in previous studies, "promise" singular is often used by Paul, but sometimes he uses the plural.
-The "promise" (the Abrahamic promise consists of three parts) is ultimately "life", but of course, "life" can be unpacked to reveal many blessings.
+The "promise" (for Abraham they are "promises" plural) is ultimately "life", but of course, "life" can be unpacked into separate promises.
 This approach seems better than suggesting that the plural serves to remind the reader that the promise was given on numerous occasions.

-tou qeou gen. "of God" - The genitive is possibly adjectival, possessive, they are God's promises, or ablative, source, the promised blessings of the covenant which derive from God, or verbal, subjective, "the promises God has made.
+tou qeou gen. "of God?" - The genitive is possibly adjectival, possessive, they are God's promises, or ablative, source / origin, the promised blessings of the covenant which derive from God, or verbal, subjective, "the promises God has made.
 A variant reading, bracketed by Metzger.

 mh genoito "Absolutely not!" - may it never be so.
 Emphatic rejection of the idea.